Plymouth, Vermont

 Plymouth is a town in Windsor County, Vermont, United States.
 The population was 641 at the 2020 census.
-Calvin Coolidge, the 30th President of the United States, was born and raised in Plymouth and is buried there as well.
+Calvin Coolidge, the 30th president of the United States, was born and raised in Plymouth and is buried there in the Plymouth Notch cemetery.
 The State of Vermont Division for Historic Preservation owns and maintains the Coolidge Homestead and the village of Plymouth Notch.

 Geography

 According to the United States Census Bureau, the town has a total area of 126.1 sqkm, of which 124.6 sqkm is land and 1.4 sqkm, or 1.15%, is water.

 History

-The old Coolidge store, run by John Calvin Coolidge, Sr., the President's father, housed the post office in the 1920s.
+The old Coolidge store, run by John Calvin Coolidge, Sr., the president's father, housed the post office in the 1920s.
 John Coolidge's wife, Carrie, served as postmaster 1903–1917.
-Coolidge's father also founded Plymouth Cheese Factory, which continues to produce artisan cheese today.
+Coolidge's father also founded Plymouth Cheese, which continues to produce artisan cheese today.

 Plymouth was one of thirteen Vermont towns isolated by flooding caused by Hurricane Irene in 2011.